PrivacyForge/ChatGuard/README.md

 ## Donation

-I appreciate every donation for this project every donation will be spend on growing the project and releasing it on different platform like safari,...
+I appreciate every donation for this project every donation will be spend on growing the project and releasing it on different platform like safari, etc.

 <a href="https://www.coffeebede.com/mosidev"><img  width="250px" class="img-fluid" src="https://coffeebede.ir/DashboardTemplateV2/app-assets/images/banner/default-yellow.svg" /></a>